 Let us now have a look to the true and estimated variance decomposition.
 Table 1 shows the fraction of the forecast error variance of y_t and r_t accounted for by the monetary policy shock.
 The contribution of the monetary policy shock to total variance is severely underestimated on impact, slightly underestimated at horizon 1 and well estimated at longer horizons.
-This is in line with the theoretical discussion in Section 3.4.
-Table 2 reports the variance decomposition over frequency bands for the true model, equation (10), and the estimated VAR, equation (9), over three frequency bands, corresponding to periodicities below 2 years, between 2 and 8 years and beyond 8 years.
-The estimated decomposition is in line with the true decomposition, as argued in Section 3.4.

-Table 3 shows the values of $\delta(K)$, K = 1, 4, 1000 for d_t and v_t .
+Table 2 shows the values of δ_d^K , δ_v^K , K = 1, 4, 1000.
 The VAR is dramatically deficient for the demand shock, consistently with Figure 1, but exhibits perfect information for the second shock, the monetary policy shock.
 Note that x_t must be deficient for the demand shock, since the MA representation is non-fundamental.